How Many Lenses Do I Need?

-The telephoto will enhance even minor imperfections in the lens and poor autofocus could mean that you lose the shot altogether.
+The telephoto will enhance even minor imperfections in the lens.
+Poor autofocus could mean that you lose the shot altogether.
 When photographing sports and nature, things happen fast and you need a lens to be able to cope with that!

 Firstly, a maximum aperture of F2.8 would be a good start, as the light won't always be good.
-Quick, reliable autofocus will also help you to capture fast action, but of course the camera plays a big part here with it’s frame rate, focus tracking and shutter lag.
+Quick, reliable autofocus will also help you to capture fast action.
+However, the camera plays a big part here with its frame rate, focus tracking and shutter lag.

-Do remember though, that a 1.4x will lose you 1 stop and a 2x converter will lose you 2 stops of light whether with your aperture or shutter speed.
-Therefore, if your telephoto has a maximum aperture of just F8, you would never be able to use a 2x converter as your maximum aperture becomes around f.16, and most autofocus systems will not operate above F5.6 (they need the light)!
+Do remember though, that a 1.4x will lose you 1 stop and a 2x converter will lose you 2 stops of light.
+Whether it is with your aperture or shutter speed.
+Therefore, if your telephoto has a maximum aperture of just F8, you would never be able to use a 2x converter as your maximum aperture becomes around f.16.
+Most autofocus systems will not operate above F5.6 or F8 (they need the light)!

-For the budget conscious I would (highly) recommend the Sigma 50-500mm and for the slightly more affluent, I would recommend the Canon 100-400mm L IS USM with converter, or the Nikon AF-VR 80-400mm with converter.
+For the budget conscious I would (highly) recommend the Sigma 50-500mm.
+For the slightly more affluent, I would recommend the Canon 100-400mm L IS USM with converter.
+Or the Nikon AF-VR 80-400mm with converter.

-Hopefully this section would have answered the question of how many lenses you need but remember, if you can, always go for quality rather than quantity, it isn't how many lenses you have, but what you do with them!
+Hopefully this section would have answered the question of how many lenses you need.
+Remember though, if you can, always go for quality rather than quantity.
+It isn't how many lenses you have, but what you do with them!